TRAINING

 RESEARCH AND DEVELOPMENT

 There are several studies on the guidance system generally and the provision of services in specific sectors.
 One of them, “Feasibility study regarding the founding of the national resource centre for career guidance and counselling in Serbia and further development of career guidance and counselling system in Serbia” was conducted in 2014 as a part of the project funded by the European Delegation to the Republic of Serbia.
 There have been several other research studies conducted mostly in the NGO and academic sectors.
 One example of such a study was “Career Guidance in Secondary Schools – Current State and Further Steps” by Belgrade Open School.
 Belgrade Open School also conducted a study in 2016 in secondary schools which aimed to investigate types of activities represented in school career guidance programme.
+Most recent study “Implementation of Career Guidance and Counselling Services” was conducted in 2023 by Institute for Pedagogy and Andragogy – University of Belgrade.

 ETHICS